fsprojects/Paket/docs/content/nuget_dependencies.md

 Use the `>=` operator to denote that you want the latest version available, as long as it's newer that what follows the `>=` operator.

+    nuget Example

+If you omit the version constraint then Paket will assume `>= 0`.

 #### TODO Greater-than version constraint

     nuget Example > 1.2.3